Proof of Concept Definition in Software Development and Proof of Concept Meaning Software

 POC vs. MVP vs. Prototype: What’s the difference?

-Even though Proof of Concept and Prototype are used interchangeably, both are different processes meant for different purposes.
+Even though PoC software development and Prototype are used interchangeably, both are different processes meant for different purposes.
 The both produce different results.
 Whereas, MVP comes after a successful PoC development process.

 Proof of Concept vs. Prototype

 PoC software development is used to determine whether the idea can be brought to reality and be developed or not.
 On the other hand, a prototype is created to turn that idea into a skimmed-down version of the final product, which is later tested.
 A prototype does not include all the features of a market-ready product, but it shows the design, navigation, layouts etc. of the product and shows how to best develop the product.

 A Proof of Concept shows that the idea is viable and functional and a Prototype is a draft of the final product, which works as a selling point.